Joshua Berger, 2007

 MA Environment & Community

-"As a graduate of the Center for Creative Change, M.A.
+"As a graduate of the MA Programs in Leadership and Change, M.A.
 Environment and Community at AUS, I've had incredible opportunities to explore, practice and reflect on many of the tools and approaches that I use today and that will continue to define my role and change agent.
 My focus, while at Antioch, was on multi stake-holder planning processes, particularly for a statewide approach to Sustainability Education.
 Finding successes in design, relationship building and reflection I am grateful for the action centered approach that C3 offers.

 "But what I really took away from my time with this incredible group of leaders was the opportunity to explore the intention and the process of change.
 The power of communication, effective leadership, diversity in action and collaboration.
 Our cohort grew together, designed together, found passion, beauty and loss together as we shaped each others lives and work.
 This kind of connection left me with a sense of optimism, hope and compassion for the world that will continue to shape my career and life beyond the tools, beyond the practice and deep into change."